Tutorial lessons & progress tutors

 Students have one timetabled tutorial session every week.

-Each tutorial session is 50 minutes.
+Each tutorial session is 1 hour and 15 minutes.

 Yes!
 These sessions are compulsory just like all of your other timetabled subjects and Values for Living lessons.